 If you leave Oncor or if you are no longer eligible for coverage, HRA coverage will end and you typically will forfeit the balance in your account.
 However, you have until March 31 of the following year to submit expenses incurred up to the date coverage ends.

-In addition, you may be able to continue HRA participation under COBRA if you continue your HRA Medical Option coverage under COBRA.
+In addition, you may be able to continue HRA participation under COBRA if you continue your HRA Option coverage under COBRA.
+No company contribution will be made, and access to any unused balance will be forfeited when the COBRA period is exhausted or COBRA is terminated.